catarinam93/Transfer-Reinforcement-Learning-for-Enhanced-Autonomy-in-Vehicles/README.md

 ![Route](Images/Route.png)

 #### Sensors and Variational AutoEncoder
-In autonomous driving systems, sensors are pivotal components that en- able vehicles to perceive and interact with their environment.
-Three sen- sors were utilized: the collision sensor, the Semantic Segmentation Camera (SSC) which passes through a Variational Autoencoder (VAE), and the lane invasion sensor.
+In autonomous driving systems, sensors are pivotal components that en able vehicles to perceive and interact with their environment.
+Three sen sors were utilized: the collision sensor, the Semantic Segmentation Camera (SSC) which passes through a Variational Autoencoder (VAE), and the lane invasion sensor.